 ANGI typically provides dryers that operate on the low pressure side of the compression process.
-The low pressure dryer uses molecular sieve adsorbent desiccants to remove water vapor to extremely low levels.
-After operating for a period of time, the dryer has removed so much water that it requires regeneration or replacement of the desiccant.
-The dryers may include a hygrometer which confirms the gas has been sufficiently dried.
+The dryer uses molecular sieve adsorbent desiccants to remove water vapor to extremely low levels.
+After operating for a period of time, the dryer has removed so much moisture that it requires regeneration (heat evaporation process) or replacement of the desiccant.
+Dryers typically include a hygrometer, which identifies when the desiccant is completely saturated.

 ANGI can provide a number of standard drying technologies:

 - Non-Regenerating Inlet Dryers: These have large volumes of desiccant.
-When the dryer can no longer remove enough water, the desiccant is typically replaced.
+When the dryer can no longer remove enough water, the desiccant must be replaced.

-- Twin-tower, Fully Automatic, Regenerating Dryers: These have two drying vessels.
+- Twin-tower, Fully Automatic Regenerating Dryers: These units have two drying vessels.
 While one vessel is removing water from the lower pressure natural gas, the other tower is being regenerated.
 The two vessels are automatically switched so that the drying process is continuous.

 ANGI can also custom engineer a drying process for a specific application.